 6. Spend the night

-Time is the only way to sober up — not coffee (which will dehydrate you even more), not chugging water, not taking a shower.
-Your blood alcohol level will go down roughly the equivalent of one drink an hour, so hang out and help clean up after the party, watch a movie, take a walk, or get something to eat while you wait.
+Time is the only way to sober up — not coffee (which will dehydrate you even more), not chugging water, not taking a shower or any other Mythbusters magic.
+Your liver is the only thing that will get you sober and blood alcohol levels will go down roughly the equivalent of one drink an hour, so hang out and help clean up after the party, watch a movie, take a walk, or get something to eat while you wait.
 It’s hard to do but a good idea.

-4. Stop drinking 90 minutes before you plan to leave
+4. Stop drinking 90 minutes or more before you plan to leave

 Designate a time to stop drinking alcohol that is hours before you plan to leave.
 You will still have alcohol in your system hours after you stop drinking.
 To be on the safe side, plan ahead and count backwards from when you want to leave.
 Want to head home around midnight?
 Don’t drink after 10:30 p.m.
 Then you won’t have to wait around til 2 a.m. for your buzz to wear off.[Tweet “10 Tips to Avoid a DUI: Calculate how fast your body processes booze, snack on protein, wait 90 min.”]